 We acknowledge climate change as the number one threat to ourselves and future generations.
 We will work with urgency to ensure our communities are informed, resilient and adaptive when facing the impacts of Climate Change, and are leading by example and with haste in reducing greenhouse gas emissions.

 - We will expand ECan’s Climate Change Unit including the development of an over-arching Climate strategy which shall both; identify risks and put in place processes to deal with climate change and related emergencies such as pests, floods, droughts, fire and storms; and identify ways to urgently reduce greenhouse gas emissions across all sectors.

-- We will set up ECan to be regional leaders in climate information and action and ensure all high-level decision making considers climate change.
+- We will set up ECan to be regional leaders in climate information and action and ensure all high-level decision making makes climate change the overarching priority.

 - We will advocate to central government to require regional councils to consider and reduce greenhouse gas emissions when considering plans and resource consents.

 - We will develop a Food Resilience Strategy in partnership with councils that identifies and protects Canterbury’s most productive soil from over-intensification, compaction and development.

 - We will move progressively to growing ECan’s electric vehicle fleet and ensure our tender processes for bus fleets prioritise emission reductions.